LINAXN/blockbreaker-Game/README.md

 BrickBreaker game
  this game is only one level .
  # instructions
- to move : "arrow key" , left and right
+ to move click "arrow key" , left and right .